 The new Microchipping legislation requires all dogs (over the age of eight weeks) to be microchipped.
-Upon collection of your dog, you will be offered microchipping at a cost of £12.50.
+Upon collection of your dog, you will be advised to have your dog microchipped.
 If you decide against this, you will be served with a notice, requiring you to have your dog microchipped within 21 days.
 If you fail to comply with the notice, you will be liable to pay a fine of £500.

 We will attend to stray dogs on the same day of the notification or as soon as possible during the following hours:

 If you have found a dog after these times, or on a Saturday, you are permitted to transport the dog to Birmingham Dogs Home yourself.
 Birmingham Dogs Home is located at Catherine-de-Barnes Lane, Catherine-de-Barnes, Solihull, B92 0DJ.
 You could also ask your local veterinary practice if they would scan the dog to see if it is microchipped and can be reunited with its owners.

 If transporting the dog to Birmingham Dogs Home is not an option, or if the dog is not microchipped, we would appeal to you to hold the dog overnight if it is safe to do so.